Get the Spark Back in Your Relationship

 Desire can be broken down into two categories: the first can be thought of as primarily biological (lust or libido and the result of hormones and chemicals), while the second is primarily psychological (the choice to get sexually involved).
 This simple concept allows people to see that biological changes to sex drive are normal.
 In our culture this is not recognised: the low-desire person is pathologised and made to feel like something is wrong with them.
 Remember, we may be the high-desire person in one relationship but the low-desire person in the next one – it is relative rather than personal.

 It’s common for women’s biological sex drive to change through the course of her menstrual cycle, as well as with certain contraceptive pills, IVF, having a baby or the impact of menopause.
 Similarly men’s sex drive waxes and wanes over the life cycle with stress and life-role changes – it’s rare to find a man who has the same high libido at 50 as he had at 20, unless he is in a new relationship and the chemical rush of falling in love has kicked in.

 Getting partners to adopt a curious and non-judgemental approach often comes through correcting misinformation held by one or both partners.
 Naming one person as the problem misses the point, as each partner’s behaviour impacts the other.
 Because you share sexuality in a relationship, it’s a problem for both partners and a joint way forward is needed.

 A stage model of relationships

-To help couples understand what’s going on, Beets and Dennan use a framework developed 30 years ago by pioneering therapists Ellyn Bader and Peter Pearson.
-To understand couple relationships is to understand that partnerships follow an evolving process that moves through five different stages.
+To help couples understand what’s going on, Beets and Dennan use a framework developed over 30 years ago by pioneering therapists Ellyn Bader and Peter Pearson.
+Partnerships follow an evolving process that moves through five different stages.
 Desire differences and how they play out through sexual activity are typically seen in the first two stages – bonding and differentiation.